Prior to Osquery 4.2.0, Osquery’s FIM capabilities only worked on macOS and

 - Osquery’s FIM Documentation

-Kolide K2, our SaaS osquery solution, is the easiest to use and most advanced osquery fleet manager available today.
+Kolide, our Device Trust solution, is the easiest to use and most advanced osquery fleet manager available today.